kyma-project/telemetry-manager/docs/user/04-metrics.md

 By default, container and Pod metrics are collected.
 To enable or disable the collection of metrics for a specific resource, use the `resources` section in the `runtime` input.

-The following example collects only the Pod metrics:
+The following example collects only Deployment, DaemonSet, StatefulSet and Job metrics:

   ```yaml
   apiVersion: telemetry.kyma-project.io/v1alpha1